hannesgnann-hub/easyalias/mac_src/README.md

 ## Highlights

-- create, edit, and delete aliases through a UI
+- create and edit aliases through a UI, with 30-day recovery after deletion
+- pin favorites above the regular alias list
+- selectively export aliases to a portable JSON backup and restore selected entries through file selection or drag and drop
 - detect existing simple aliases in `~/.zshrc` on first start and rescan them later from the header import button
-- expand optional macOS alias suggestions and add them with one click
+- browse 31 paginated macOS alias suggestions and add them with one click
 - choose an action from a dropdown
 - preview the generated shell command before saving
 - choose files and folders through the native macOS picker